Scarlett's duck

 Scarlett's duck (Malacorhynchus scarletti) is an extinct duck species from New Zealand which was closely related to the Australian pink-eared duck (Malacorhynchus membranaceus).
 The scientific name commemorates the late New Zealand ornithologist and palaeontologist Ron Scarlett who discovered the holotype in 1941.
 However, previously undescribed bones of the species found in 1903 were rediscovered in the Otago Museum in 1998.
-At least 32 fossil remains from deposits in Pyramid Valley, at Ngapara in the South Island, and at Lake Poukawa in the North Island are in museum collections.
+At least 32 fossil remains from deposits in Pyramid Valley, at Ngāpara in the South Island, and at Lake Poukawa in the North Island are in museum collections.

 At 800 g Scarlett's duck was twice as heavy as the pink-eared duck.
 Given the relatively few fossil remains found, it is assumed that Scarlett's duck was a largely nomadic and territorial bird.
 The pink-eared duck by comparison is gregarious and can form flocks of thousands.

 Like its Australian relative, Scarlett's duck had a wide, flattened bill, which has led to an assumption that it was a filter feeder in shallow waters.

 Fossil remains found in Māori middens at the Wairau Bar and at Lake Grassmere in the Marlborough region indicate that it was extensively hunted by the early Polynesian settlers.
 It is presumed to have become extinct in the 16th century.